inferno986return/python-pcep/Module3.md

 #### List duplication

-Using a slice without indices `[:]` encompasses all the items and creates a duplicate of the list.
+Using a slice without indices `[:]` encompasses all the elements and creates a duplicate of the list.
 Merely assigning a list to a variable creates a reference as mentioned earlier:

 ```
 list = [0,1,2,3,4,5]